jokob-sk/NetAlertX/front/plugins/README.md

 # ⚠ Disclaimer

 Highly experimental feature.
 Follow the below very carefully and check example plugin(s).
-Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improvintg the UI experience.
+Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improvintg the UI experience (e.g. making the tables sortable/filterable).

+## ❗ Known issues:

+These issues will be hopefully fixed with time, so please don't report them.
+Instead, if you know how, feel free to investigate and submit a PR to fix the below.
+Keep the PRs small as it's easier to approve them:

+* Existing plugin objects sometimes not interpreted correctly and a new object is created instead, resulting in dupliucat entries.
+* Occasional (experienced twice) hanging of processing plugin script file.
+* UI displaying outdated values until the API endpoints get refreshed.

 ## Overview

-PiAlert comes with a simple plugin system to feed events from third-party scripts into the UI and then send notifications if desired.
+PiAlert comes with a plugin system to feed events from third-party scripts into the UI and then send notifications if desired.

 If you wish to develop a plugin, please check the existing plugin structure.
-Once the settings are saved by the user they need to be removed from the `pialert.conf` file manually if you want to re-initialize them from the `config.json` of teh plugin.
+Once the settings are saved by the user they need to be removed from the `pialert.conf` file manually if you want to re-initialize them from the `config.json` of the plugin.

+Again, please read the below carefully if you'd like to contribute with a plugin yourself.
+This documentation file might be outdated, so double check the sample plugins as well.

 ## Plugin file structure overview